Randy420Marsh/cuda_vmaf_stuff/README.md

 It took a whole day to get the libvmaf_cuda build to finally complete.
-And then i tried to build a static binary but failed.
+And then i tried to build a static binary but it failed.

-So i made a script to automate the build, while its not fully static it should provide a starting point if you are completely lost how to build the cuda accelerated ffmpeg version with cuda accelerated vmaf "libvmaf_cuda".
+So i made a script to automate the build, while its not fully static it should provide a starting point if you are completely lost on how to build the cuda and nvenc accelerated ffmpeg version with cuda accelerated vmaf "libvmaf_cuda".

 It is several times faster than the stantard version.